intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference.md

 Inference Model is a package in Analytics Zoo aiming to provide high-level APIs to speed-up development.
 It allows user to conveniently use pre-trained models from Analytics Zoo, Caffe, Tensorflow and OpenVINO Intermediate Representation(IR).
 Inference Model provides Java, Scala and Python interfaces.
-In addition, it allows user to do inference without Spark.

 **Highlights**